tylerwilson06-rgb/universal_fiber_model_20251125_072747/README.md

 2. **Signal Length**: Minimum recommended length is 512 samples.
 Shorter signals will be padded with zeros.
 3. **Multi-Channel**: Automatically detected for 2D arrays with shape (samples, channels).
 4. **GPU Usage**: Automatically uses GPU if available.
 Set `device='cpu'` to force CPU usage.
+5. **Normalization**: The model includes embedded normalization statistics from training.
+The inference engine automatically uses these for optimal accuracy.

 ### Universal Mode